centreon/nagiosToCentreon/README.md

 ## Usage

-On a fresh CES server the default poller is named "Central".
+On a fresh Centreon server the default poller is named "Central".
 If you rename it or if you want to link this Nagios configuration to a predifined poller you have to change the poller name on line 65